Britney Spears Made a Response Song to “Cry Me A River” That You’ve Never Heard

 About Mona Lisa / and how she suddenly fell”

-Songwriter Michelle Bell, who witnessed Britney play “Everytime” solo on the piano for the first time, recalled to Buzzfeed that, in the wake of her and Timberlake’s break-up, Britney believed nobody really listened to her, “she just wanted someone to say I believe in you beyond this pop machine.”
-In the months that followed, between the release of “Everytime” and the rogue airing of “Mona Lisa,” Britney’s public image careered into a concrete wall.
-It wasn’t just the head shave; she became married to a childhood friend for a mere 55 hours and often underperformed on a gruelling 93-city tour, which she eventually cancelled half way through.
-She seemed to be suffocating and fighting against the pressure to stay on a course the label had laid out for her – told to brush away her own problems and continue on as a strong-faced pop star.
+Songwriter Michelle Bell, who witnessed Britney play “Everytime” solo on the piano for the first time, recalled to Buzzfeed that, in the wake of her and Timberlake’s break-up, Britney believed nobody really listened to her, and that “she just wanted someone to say I believe in you beyond this pop machine.”
+In the months that followed, between the release of “Everytime” and the rogue airing of “Mona Lisa,” Britney’s public image careened into a concrete wall.
+She became married to a childhood friend for a mere 55 hours and often underperformed on a grueling 93-city tour, which she eventually canceled halfway through.
+She seemed to be suffocating and fighting against the pressure to stay on a course the label had laid out for her—told to brush away her own problems and continue on as a strong-faced pop star.

-“Mona Lisa” – with its Gregorian chanting not too dissimilar to JT’s “Cry Me a River” – is Britney’s self-identifying alter-ego.
-“Whenever I feel like being mean or possibly like bustin’ people around to get stuff right, it’s kinda easier to be called ‘Mona Lisa’ instead of Britney”, she told TRL, after being credited under that pseudonym in the credits for “Do Somethin’”.
-It was this character, “Mona Lisa”, that represented the true Britney.
-One that sung about freedoms, fought for her place and, ultimately, ended up being shut-down, accelerating her descent into tabloid-fodder and Juicy Couture daily-wear. “[The lyrics were not] lost on us”, Stephanie Alexander, a back-up dancer, told Buzzfeed earlier this year.
+“Mona Lisa”—with its Gregorian chanting not too dissimilar to JT’s “Cry Me a River”—is Britney’s self-identifying alter-ego.
+“Whenever I feel like being mean or possibly like bustin’ people around to get stuff right, it’s kinda easier to be called ‘Mona Lisa’ instead of Britney”, she told TRL, after being credited under that pseudonym in the credits for “Do Somethin’.”
+It was this character, “Mona Lisa,” that represented the true Britney, the one who sung about freedoms, fought for her place and, ultimately, ended up being shut down, accelerating her descent into tabloid-fodder and Juicy Couture daily-wear. “[The lyrics were not] lost on us”, Stephanie Alexander, a back-up dancer, told Buzzfeed earlier this year.
 It’s about “an amazing gem of a woman who was being taken for granted and ultimately self destructs.”

 See, everyone knew her / they knew her oh so well